jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/mount.rst

 There is a mating bracket at the end of each SUJ arm with two side rails.
 For the connections, there are two D-sub connectors (one for motor power, one for data/LVDS) loosely mounted on the SUJ.
-When the arm put back, the long pins on the SUJ connectors guide the arm's D-sub connectors to make sure they properly align.
+When the arm is put back, the long pins on the SUJ connectors guide the arm's D-sub connectors to make sure they properly align.

 Intuitive Surgical can provide the mounting brackets so one can create